The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Why Do Random Forests Work Well?

 \section{Why Do Random Forests Work Well?}

 Many machine learning algorithms, including random forests, have strong performances in practice.
-However, with a few exceptions, they do not provide an explanation for the predictions.
-For example, consistency and asymptotic normality, two most fundamental properties a statistician would demand, are only recently established for random forests under restrictive assumptions \citep{wager2014asymptotic,scornet2015consistency}.
-The lack of theoretical understandings can worry practitioners when stakes are high and the failure may have harmful consequences.
+However, with a few exceptions, there is little theoretical understanding of the impressive performance.
+For example, consistency and asymptotic normality, the two most fundamental properties a statistician would demand, are only recently established for random forests under restrictive assumptions \citep{wager2014asymptotic,scornet2015consistency,wager2018estimation}.
+The lack of theoretical understanding may worry practitioners when stakes are high and the failure may have harmful consequences.
 In this section, we attempt to answer the ``why'' question.
-The section consists of three parts: (1) random forests are consistent for \emph{any} DCM, {\revise (2) random forests can be viewed as nearest neighbors, whose performance are explained by a few crucial factors,} and (3) the splitting rule (Gini index) can help random forests recover DCMs represented by decision trees.
-Note that all three theoretical explanations depend specifically on the structure of the discrete choice problem and do not hold for general classification problems.
-Therefore, our findings reveal the benefits of applying random forests to DCMs.
+The section consists of three major results: (1) random forests are consistent for \emph{any} DCM, (2) random forests can be viewed as nearest neighbors, whose performance is explained by a few crucial factors, and (3) the choice of the splitting criterion can help random forests recover a class of widely used DCMs called rank-based models.
+Note that all three theoretical explanations depend specifically on the structure of the discrete choice and do not hold for general classification or regression problems.
+Therefore, our findings reveal the benefits of applying random forests to DCMs specifically.